Cutting-Edge Ways to Style a Muted Autumn Wardrobe

 Telephone Pole Solo Shot

-Carolyn (five photos above) wears: Metallic jumpsuit, $2,850 at Sally LaPointe; Vintage belt, stylist’s own; Lapis Lucite hoop earrings, $25 at Bando; The Knotted 100 sandal, $698 at Stuart Weitzman
+Carolyn (five photos above) wears: metallic jumpsuit, $2,850 at Sally LaPointe; vintage belt, stylist’s own; Lapis Lucite hoop earrings, $25 at Bando; the Knotted 100 sandal, $698 at Stuart Weitzman

-Carolyn (center, four photos above) wears: leather cargo pants, $1,400 at Marc Jacobs; orange trench, $438 at BCBGMAXAZRIA; Robby Kobo Grace top, $328 at Shopbop; vintage belt, stylist’s own; 8 Other Reasons; Fame hoop earrings, $28 at Revolve; Monse Traci sunglasses, $475 at Morgenthal Frederics; See by Chloé silver bag, $255 at Shopbop; Keilla kitten heel mules, $180 at Bloomingdale’s; Geo stacking ring, $1,150 at Maya Brenner; Emerson signet ring, $50 at Miranda Frye; Five shapes ring, $118 at Jen Hansen
+Carolyn (left, four photos above) wears: leather cargo pants, $1,400 at Marc Jacobs; orange trench, $438 at BCBGMAXAZRIA; Robby Kobo Grace top, $328 at Shopbop; vintage belt, stylist’s own; 8 Other Reasons Fame hoop earrings, $28 at Revolve; Monse Traci sunglasses, $475 at Morgenthal Frederics; See by Chloé silver bag, $255 at Shopbop; Keilla kitten heel mules, $180 at Bloomingdale’s; Geo stacking ring, $1,150 at Maya Brenner; Emerson signet ring, $50 at Miranda Frye; Five shapes ring, $118 at Jen Hansen

-Grace (right, four photos above) wears: sequin ruffled skirt, $100 at Zara; Josephine sweater, $275 at Saylor; Donna Karan trench coat, $225 at Lord and Taylor; See by Chloé silver bag, $255 at Shopbop; Crap Eyewear blush pink sunglasses, $79 at Lulus; Thoroughly Modern acrylic earrings, $9 at Lulus; Tony Bianco Jayden leather booties, $187 at Lulus; Berkshire fishnet pantyhose, $11 at JCPenney
+Grace (center, four photos above) wears: sequin ruffled skirt, $100 at Zara; Josephine sweater, $275 at Saylor; Donna Karan trench coat, $225 at Lord and Taylor; See by Chloé silver bag, $255 at Shopbop; Crap Eyewear blush pink sunglasses, $79 at Lulus; Thoroughly Modern acrylic earrings, $9 at Lulus; Tony Bianco Jayden leather booties, $187 at Lulus; Berkshire fishnet pantyhose, $11 at JCPenney

 Chilly days and muted hues invite us to play with structure, texture and weight.